richarddanquah/richarddanquah/README.md

 Hi there 👋,
-I'm Richard Danquah from Ghana, and I am a hands on Software Engineer.
+I'm Richard Danquah from Ghana, and I am a hands on FullStack Software Engineer.
 I love building mobile, web and backend services and enjoy discussing new product ideas.